Xaralampos-Makridhs/PHP-Course/php_course/cvuploadsystem/README.md

 - Upload CVs in `.pdf`, `.doc`, or `.docx` formats.
 - Store user information (name and email) along with file path and timestamp.
 - View uploaded CVs ordered by submission date.
-- Direct link to download the submitted CV.

 ---